-Both the products are winners because they come with a multitude of accessories that make these vacuum cleaners easy to use and at the same time, provide a thorough clean of the surface.
+Both the products are winners because they come with a multitude of accessories that make these vacuum cleaners easy to use and, at the same time, provide a thorough clean of the surface.
 There is only one minor difference between the two.
-While v8 comes with the direct drive, v10 comes with torque drive cleaning head.
+While v8 comes with the direct drive, v10 comes with a torque drive cleaning head.
 There is nothing much to compare between the two as each of these cleaning heads serves a different cleaning purpose.

-From a review perspective, both the vacuum cleaners are the same and this is why we have two winners in this category.
+From a review perspective, both the vacuum cleaners are the same, and this is why we have two winners in this category.

 Now comes an important aspect that has a significant impact on the outcome of your decision.